2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/api-typed-strong/content-types.md

 Note the `new` - as were replacing the `Presentation` property, and `base.Presentation` - without the `base` prefix, you would create an infinite loop.

-## Super-Extending the Strongly Typed Classes
+## Super-Extending the Strong Typed Classes

 The previous examples all worked because every new property we created used existing data to determine the new value.
 In some cases, you would like to add a property which is not based on existing data, but on other data.